Skip to content

 Notes:

-- The `collect` function can be used with numeric and string columns.
+- The `collect` function can be used with any input whose values can be

-- The result column will have an array type.
+- The result column will have an array type derived from the input

 """